TVIC Board of Directors

 Get involved!
 Be a part of your great community: Please attend TVIC's monthly

-Club meeting at 6:00 PM on the first Thursday night of each month.
+Club meeting at 6:00 PM on the third Thursday night of each month.
 We meet at the TCSD offices,

 305 Bell Lane.
 Community info, developments, updates and more!